Unrecognized

-This designer dog breed's name might sound strange to say, they've got plenty to offer for anyone looking for a smart, energetic, and affectionate pup.
+This designer dog breed’s name might sound strange, but they’ve got plenty to offer for anyone looking for a smart, energetic, and affectionate pup.

 If you’re looking for an adorable new addition to the family, the Whoodle might be the right dog for you.